Dōbutsu no Oisha-san

-Dōbutsu no Oisha-san (動物のお医者さん) is a Japanese shōjo manga series written and illustrated by Noriko Sasaki.
-It was published from 1988 to 1993 in the magazine Hana to Yume, owned by Hakusensha, with a total of 12 volumes.
+Dōbutsu no Oisha-san (動物のお医者さん) is a Japanese manga series written and illustrated by Noriko Sasaki.
+It was published in Hakusensha's shōjo manga magazine Hana to Yume from 1988 to 1993, with its chapters collected in 12 volumes.
 It received a TV drama adaptation, which was aired on ANN from April to June 2003 and had 11 episodes.

 Synopsis

 Nishine Masaki, a young man from Hokkaido, is told by a mysterious man that he will become a veterinarian.
 Along with his best friend Nikaidou, and animal friends Chobi the dog, Mike the cat and Hiyo the rooster, Nishine sets out to fulfill his mysterious fate of becoming a veterinarian.

 Reception

 By 2020, the manga had 21.6 million copies in circulation.